Abhi0065/AI_Girlfriend_Node/README.md

 # AI Girlfriend

-A voice-powered AI companion web application that creates an interactive chat experience with an AI girlfriend named Khushi.
+A voice-powered AI companion web application that creates an interactive chat experience with an AI girlfriend named alexa.
 Built with Node.js and powered by Google's Gemini AI.

 ## 🌟 Features

 - **Voice Recognition**: Speak naturally and have conversations using Web Speech API
-- **Text-to-Speech**: Khushi responds with a natural-sounding voice
+- **Text-to-Speech**: alexa responds with a natural-sounding voice
 - **Real-time Chat Interface**: Beautiful, responsive chat UI with animated interactions
-- **Personality-driven AI**: Khushi has a warm, loving personality designed to be caring and supportive
+- **Personality-driven AI**: alexa has a warm, loving personality designed to be caring and supportive
 - **Mobile-friendly**: Responsive design that works on all devices
 - **Real-time Animations**: Visual feedback with pulsing animations during voice interactions